TheresAFewConors/Sooty/README.md

  - [Eric Kelson](https://github.com/ekelson-bcove) for fixing pywin32 requirement not necessary on Linux systems in requirements.txt.
  - [Jenetiks](https://github.com/jenetiks) for removing and tidying up duplicate imports that had accumulated over time.
  - [Nikosch86](https://github.com/nikosch86) for fixing an issue with hexdigest not correctly storing a file hash.
  - [Naveci](https://github.com/naveci) for numerous bug fixes, QoL improvements, Cisco 7 Password Decoding, and introduced a workflow to helps with issues in future.
-Phishtank support has now also been added.
+Phishtank support has now also been added, and additional IP blacklists for the reputation checker.
  - [Paralax](https://github.com/paralax) for fixing typo's in the readme.
  - [MrMeeseeks2014](https://github.com/mrmeeseeks2014) fox fixing a bug relating to hash uploads